Intensive Supervisor Series

 - Gain an enhanced level of comfort when engaging with staff about issues related to race

-The three 1-hour sessions will provide an overview and discussion around the following:
+The program will provide an overview and discussion around the following:

 - Session 1: Building an Empathetic Work Environment